Wperume/ETF-Analysis/README.md

 # ETF Holdings Analyzer

 A Python project for analyzing ETF (Exchange-Traded Fund) CSV holdings files using pandas.
+The bulk of the code was generated with Vibe Coding to experiment with it and to meet the goal of processing ETF CSV data with a command line tool.

 ## Features